Are You Ready to Learn What You Can Do for Your Natural Breast Health?

 Research studies show restrictive clothing that presses on your lymph nodes – such as incorrectly fitted bras and underwires, tight girdles, panty hose, jeans, and skirts – can impede lymph flow and block lymphocytes (white blood cells) from destroying abnormal cells.
 Another study stated hormones tend to collect in breast tissue, and a lymphatic self breast massage is recommended.

 Breasts change every two to five years, depending what is going on in our life cycle.
 The support of a good bra comes from under the breasts with a firm band, not the shoulders.
 An underwire bra cuts off the circulation of both blood and lymph fluid around the breast, chest wall, and surrounding tissue.
 It may be detrimental to heart health as well, because it acts as an antenna to receive EMFs.
 Never, never ever wear your cell phone in your bra!
 Try to go bra-free for at least 12 hours a day, and don’t sleep in one.
 If this is uncomfortable for you, consider buying a stretchy camisole.

 When you understand the lymphatic system and learn to improve your immune system with the additional benefits of using quality essential oils such as in Healthy Girls Breast Oil, you are proactive in keeping your body healthy.
 Are you ready to connect with your inner consciousness, take responsibility for your breast health, and create infinite possibilities for your health and happiness?

-Healthy Girls® Breast Oil formulation, when applied with a loving self lymphatic breast massage, helps to stimulate the immune system, soften breast tissue, decrease pain and tenderness, while nurturing and protecting breast tissue.
+Research studies support lymphatic breast self-massage.
+Healthy Girls® Breast Oil formulation, when applied with a loving lymphatic breast self-massage, helps to stimulate the immune system, soften breast tissue, decrease pain and tenderness, while nurturing and protecting breast tissue.